rails/rails/guides/source/active_model_basics.md

 You can add validations using some of the following methods:

-- `validate` - adds validation through a method or a block to the class.
+- `validate`: Adds validation through a method or a block to the class.
 You can read more about how to use `validate` [here](https://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validate).

-- `validates` - An attribute can be passed to the `validates` method and it provides a shortcut to all default validators.
+- `validates`:An attribute can be passed to the `validates` method and it provides a shortcut to all default validators.
 You can read more about how to use `validates` [here](ttps://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html#method-i-validates).

-- `validates!` or setting `strict: true` - used to define validations that cannot be corrected by end users and are considered exceptional.
+- `validates!` or setting `strict: true`: Used to define validations that cannot be corrected by end users and are considered exceptional.
 Each validator defined with a bang or `:strict` option set to true will always raise `ActiveModel::StrictValidationFailed` instead of adding to the errors when validation fails.

-- `validates_with` - Passes the record off to the class or classes specified and allows them to add errors based on more complex conditions.
+- `validates_with`: Passes the record off to the class or classes specified and allows them to add errors based on more complex conditions.

-- `validates_each` - Validates each attribute against a block.
+- `validates_each`: Validates each attribute against a block.

 Some of the options below can be used with certain validators.
 To determine if the option you're using can be used with a specific validator, read through the documentation [here](https://api.rubyonrails.org/classes/ActiveModel/Validations/ClassMethods.html).

-- `:on` - Specifies the context in which to add the validation.
+- `:on`: Specifies the context in which to add the validation.
 You can pass a symbol or an array of symbols. (e.g. `on: :create` or `on: :custom_validation_context` or `on: [:create, :custom_validation_context]`).
 Validations without an `:on` option will run no matter the context.
 Validations with some `:on` option will only run in the specified context.

-- `:if` - Specifies a method, proc or string to call to determine if the validation should occur (e.g. `if: :allow_validation`, or `if: Proc.new { |user| user.signup_step > 2 }`).
+- `:if`: Specifies a method, proc or string to call to determine if the validation should occur (e.g. `if: :allow_validation`, or `if: Proc.new { |user| user.signup_step > 2 }`).
 The method, proc or string should return or evaluate to a `true` or `false` value.

-- `:unless` - Specifies a method, proc or string to call to determine if the validation should not occur (e.g. `unless: :skip_validation`, or `unless: Proc.new { |user| user.signup_step <= 2 }`).
+- `:unless`: Specifies a method, proc or string to call to determine if the validation should not occur (e.g. `unless: :skip_validation`, or `unless: Proc.new { |user| user.signup_step <= 2 }`).
 The method, proc or string should return or evaluate to a `true` or `false` value.

-- `:allow_nil` - Skip the validation if the attribute is `nil`.
+- `:allow_nil`: Skip the validation if the attribute is `nil`.

-- `:allow_blank` - Skip the validation if the attribute is blank.
+- `:allow_blank`: Skip the validation if the attribute is blank.

-- `:strict` - If the `:strict` option is set to true, it will raise ActiveModel::StrictValidationFailed instead of adding the error. `:strict` option can also be set to any other exception.
+- `:strict`: If the `:strict` option is set to true, it will raise ActiveModel::StrictValidationFailed instead of adding the error. `:strict` option can also be set to any other exception.

 NOTE: Calling `validate` multiple times on the same method will overwrite previous definitions.

 #### Errors